 Millions of musicians develop their interpretations using scores edited by hands other than that of the composer.

-Consider scholarly or performing editions: they present a version of the work defined according to specific editorial criteria, which may be inspired by an ideal of fidelity to the composer's intention or by its exact opposite.
-Despite undeniable advantages, such critical mediation systematically entails an authenticity defect (the lack of a direct relationship between work and performer) and thus the risk of musicians unintentionally interpreting someone else's interpretation.
+Consider scholarly or performing editions: they present a version of the work defined according to specific editorial criteria, which can range from an ideal of fidelity to the composer’s intention to its exact opposite.
+Despite undeniable advantages, such critical mediation systematically entails an authenticity defect (the lack of a direct relationship between work and performer) and thus the risk of musicians unintentionally interpreting someone else’s interpretation.

-We might then say that the ideal critical mediation is the one that does not mediate at all - that is, the one that seeks to witness the original texts.
+Of course, one might say that the ideal critical mediation is the one that does not mediate at all — that is, the one that seeks to witness the original texts.
 Though, there are as many editorial criteria as there are editors, and, beyond utopia, no edition can entirely render the irreducible complexity of the primary sources.

 The best solution for musicians would be to combine scholarly and performing editions with the personal observation of sources, or at least their digital versions, which are increasingly available today.
 (For instance, those who would like to examine the Berlin autograph score of the Ninth Symphony will find accurate digitisation on the Staatsbibliothek website).

 This way, more informed decisions can be made, and unexpected possibilities (discarded or not covered by the editor) might open up.
-One will also be able to understand and appreciate better both the composer’s and the editors’ perspectives.
-Something similar to what happens with parallel text editions.
-After all, anyone who reads Exercices de style in Umberto Eco's translation without accompanying it with the original thus only knows one masterpiece instead of two.
+One will also be able to understand and appreciate better both the composer’s and the editors’ perspectives — similarly to what happens with parallel text editions of literary masterpieces.
+After all, anyone who reads Exercices de style in Umberto Eco’s translation without accompanying it with the original thus only knows one masterpiece instead of two.

 Milan, 12 August 2022